reimagined/resolve/docs/basics/write-side.md

 # Aggregates
+Commands are executed by objects that encapsulate domain logic.
+These objects are called Domain Objects.
+Usually Domain Objects are grouped into Aggregates.
+Aggregate boundary should be a transaction boundary.
+In CQRS/ES app it means that given aggregate should be able to execute a command without talking to other aggregates.

+Since write side is used only to perform commands, your aggregate can be pretty slim, and only keep state that required for command exection.

+See the Martin Fowler's definition for aggregates in the DDD paradigm: [https://martinfowler.com/bliki/DDD_Aggregate.html](https://martinfowler.com/bliki/DDD_Aggregate.html)

-In reSolve aggregate is an object that contains set of functions.
+In reSolve aggregate is a static object that contains set of functions.
 Functions that build aggregate state from events are called [projections](#aggregate-projection-function).
 Functions that executes commands - [command handlers](#command-handler).

-See the Martin Fowler's definition for aggregates in the DDD paradigm: [https://martinfowler.com/bliki/DDD_Aggregate.html](https://martinfowler.com/bliki/DDD_Aggregate.html)
+Aggregate state is passed to each of these functions explicitly as parameter.

 # Configuring Aggregates